ckcr4lyf/9girlpy/README.md

 Auto-download pics from https://9gag.com/girl ( ͡° ͜ʖ ͡°)

 WARNING: This code was written 3 years ago when I was in 10th grade.
 So shitty coding.
 I tested it today and it seemed to be working, so okay I guess.
+I did make a C# version in 2015 so if I find it I'll upload that as well!

 Coded for python 2.7